kalisio/Leaflet.DonutCluster/README.md

         key: 'title',
         // Optional, indicates the value field to compute the "weight" of each donut section, ie item group.
         // If not given each item is assumed to have a value of 1 and the weight will be thus equal to item count of the group.
-        // The size of each donut section is related to the weight of the group vs the sum of weight.
+        // The size of each donut section is related to the weight of the group vs the sum of all weights.
         sumField: 'value',
         // Optional, indicates the value field to compute a "maximum weight" of each donut section, ie item group.
-        // If given the size of each donut section will be related to the weight of the group vs the sum of total weight.
+        // If given the size of each donut section will be related to the weight of the group vs the sum of maximum weights.
         totalField: 'maxValue',
         // Optional, indicates the group order.
         order: ['A', 'D', 'B', 'C'],